Activities for Spring and Summer Travel

 Of course, you don’t have to visit a museum or gallery to see art in Santa Monica—you’ll find murals and street art everywhere.
 Check out Santa Monica Travel & Tourism’s street art and mural guide, which highlights pieces in each of Santa Monica’s eight neighborhoods.
 For a one-of-a-kind souvenir of your visit, it helps if you’re in town for the Santa Monica Airport Outdoor Antique & Collectible Market, held the first or fourth Sunday of the month.
 Browse vintage jewelry, clothing, art, décor, and more.

 Have Fun as a Family

 The Cayton Children’s Museum is open to members from July 7 to 31 every Wednesday and Saturday; reservations are encouraged.
-Ever wish you could step right into a piece of art?
-Bring your family (and your smartphone) to the 3DAR Trick Art Museum, and use an app to bring the interactive art to life for creative videos and selfies.
 While you’re at the 3rd Street Promenade, be sure to show your kids the topiary dinosaurs.